MachineLemonade/docs/docs/getting-started.md

 astro auth login astronomer.cloud
 ```

-You _can_ login via app.astronomer.cloud directly but our UI currently does not display the workspace ID you'll need to complete a deployment.
+You _can_ authorize in via your browser directly but our UI currently does not display the workspace ID you'll need to complete a deployment.

 #### Step 2: Make sure you're in the right place